-To receive a Bachelor of Arts in Graphic Design, students must complete at least 124 credit hours.
+To receive a Bachelor of Arts in Design-Concentration in Graphic Design, students must complete at least 120 credit hours.
 In addition, students are required to complete a minimum of ten courses (30 credit hours) of upper-level courses (300-level and above) at AUK, of which at least 21 credit hours need to be taken in the major.

-General Education Requirements composed of: (49)
+Gener General education requirements composed of:

-Program prerequisites applicable to Gen Ed requirements (6)
+• Program prerequisites applicable to Gen Ed requirements: [ART 120, ART 121] (6)

-Remaining Gen Ed requirements (43)
+• Remaining Gen Ed requirements (39)

-GDES Major Requirements, comprised of: (63)
+Design major requirements comprised of: (63)

-• Program Prerequisites (with 6 credits applicable to Gen Ed Humanities) [ART 101, 102, 120, 121, GDES 110] (9)
+• Program Prerequisite GDES 110 (3)

-Core Courses (33)
+• Core Courses (33)

-GDES Electives (12)
+• Design Electives (12)

+• Design Related Field Electives (6)

-GDES Related Field Electives (9)
+• Art History Field Electives (9)

-Free Electives (12)
+• Free Electives (12)

-The graphic design major requirements include 9 credit hours of program prerequisites, 33 credit hours of core courses, 12 credit hours of graphic design electives, and 9 credit hours of graphic design related field electives.
-GDES students may earn a minimum grade of C- in individual courses required for the GDES major; however, they must maintain a cumulative major GPA of at least 2.00 in their major requirements to earn the BA in Graphic Design.
+The graphic design concentration requirements include 9 credit hours of program prerequisites, 33 credit hours of core courses, 12 credit hours of graphic design electives, and 9 credit hours of design-related field electives.
+Students may earn a minimum grade of C- in individual courses required for the design major; however, they must maintain a cumulative major GPA of at least 2.00 in their major requirements to earn the BA in Design-Concentration in Graphic Design.
 The development and completion of an e-portfolio is part of the degree requirement.